-The general secondary credential is a basic credential authorizing its holder to teach any subject in grades seven through fourteen.
+The general secondary credential is a basic credential authorizing its holder to teach any subject in grades 7 through 14.
 It requires a major and a minor in subject fields commonly taught in high school.
 It also requires a full year of graduate work in education and subject fields.
-For a more complete description of this credential refer to Part True of this bulleting. this credential, refer to Part Two of this bulletin on Advanced Credentials.
+For a proper complete description of this gradential. in education and subject fields.
+For a more complete description of this credential, refer to Part Two of this bulletin on Advanced Credentials.